basp/linie/README.md

 Assert.Equal(1, u.W); // 4D points have W = 1
 ```

-And going from a 3D vector to a 4D vector is similar:
+And going from a 3D to a 4D direction is similar:
 ```
 var u = new Vector3(1, 2, 3);
 Vector4 v = u;